The 5 best PHP frameworks in 2026

 The 5 best PHP frameworks out there

-To help you find your way, we've selected the 5 best PHP frameworks of 2022 for you.
-Those are the Laravel, Symfony, Zend, Phalcon, and CodeIgniter frameworks.
+To help you find your way, we've selected the 5 best PHP frameworks of 2026 for you.
+Those are the Laravel, Symfony, Laminas, Phalcon, and CodeIgniter frameworks.

 Laravel

 "The PHP framework for web artisans," in its own words, Laravel included some features its competitors didn't, like user authentication.
-Launched in 2011 and refreshed with an 8th version in 2020, Laravel offers real advantages in terms of security and templating engine (Blade).
+Launched in 2011 and now at its version 12 (2026), Laravel offers real advantages in terms of security and templating engine (Blade).

 More than 1.5 million websites use it today around the world.